flotiq/flotiq-docs/docs/API/generate-package.md

-title: Generate your own package
-description: If you didn't found a package, on your Flotiq dashboard, that suits your needs then you can generate it by yourself for the framework/language you like.

-# Generate your own package using OpenApiGenerator
+title: Client libraries and SDKs
+description: Flotiq provides SDKs, or client libraries, to access your Content, but if you would like to build your own - you can use the OpenAPI compatible schema to generate clients and servers for mulitple languages.

+## Download a package for your language

-On your Flotiq dashboard you can find a few logos that represents certain frameworks or languages.
+On your Flotiq dashboard you can find links to download client libraries (SDK packages) for several frameworks and languages.

 ![Available frameworks and languages](images/frameworkslogos.png)

-Currently available are:
+Currently supported generators are:

-* C#
+* C# client
-* Go
+* Go client
-* Java
+* Java client
-* Node
+* Node client
-* Php
+* PHP client
-* Python
+* Python client
-* Angular
+* Angular client
-* Postman
+* Postman collection.

-If any of these positions don't satisfy your needs you can generate your own package by running the following commands:
+These packages are automatically generated every time you modify your Content Type definitions, just like your API documentation.

+## Generate server libraries or clients for other languages

+If you need more control over how the packages are generated or if you'd like to generate a server package instead - it's fairly easy to do using [OpenAPI generator](https://openapi-generator.tech).
+Flotiq always provides your up-to-date API definition in an OpenAPI 3.0 compatible schema, read [how to find your Flotiq OpenAPI schema](./open-api-schema/).

+Or run simple curl request in terminal:

+`curl -X GET "https://api.flotiq.com/api/v1/internal/open-api-schema.json" -H 'accept: */*' -H 'X-AUTH-TOKEN: YOUR_API_KEY' -H 'Content-Type: application/json'`

 `npm install @openapitools/openapi-generator-cli@cli-4.2.3 -g`